lyndipc/distraction-block/README.md

 # Distraction Block Browser Extension

-A browser extension for Chrome and Firefox that helps you stay focused by blocking distracting websites until you choose to unblock them.
+A browser extension for Chrome and Firefox that helps you stay focused by blocking distracting websites.

 ## Features